ai-forever/MERA/docs/dataset_cards/en/rwsd.md

 ## Task Description

-A Winograd schema is a task in which each example contains a sentence with two selected phrases.
+Russian Winograd Schema Dataset (RWSD), or the Winograd schema, is a task in which each example contains a sentence with two selected phrases.
 The task is to define whether they are used in the same sense or not.
 The schema takes its name from a well-known example by Terry Winograd.

 The set would then be presented as a challenge for AI programs like the Turing test.
 The strengths of the challenge are that it is clear-cut, in that the answer to each schema is a binary choice; vivid, in that it is evident to non-experts that a program that fails to get the correct answers has severe gaps in its understanding; and difficult, in that it is far beyond the current state of the art.